-Roshni Dasgupta, MD, MPH, is a pediatric surgeon.
-She is a professor with the University Of Cincinnati College Of Medicine.
-Dr. Dasgupta obtained her medical degree at the University of Toronto.
-She finished her residency at Massachusetts General Hospital at Harvard Medical School.
-She completed a Rhodes scholarship at the University of Oxford in Oxford England, followed by a Pediatric Surgery Fellowship at the Hospital for Sick Children in Toronto, Canada.
-She also completed her Master of Public Health at the Harvard School of Public Health.
-Her clinical interests are in surgical oncology and vascular anomalies.
+I am a pediatric surgeon and a professor at the University of Cincinnati College of Medicine.
+I obtained my medical degree at the University of Toronto and completed my residency at Massachusetts General Hospital at Harvard Medical School.
+I was a Rhodes Scholar at the University of Oxford in Oxford, England, and completed a Pediatric Surgery Fellowship at the Hospital for Sick Children in Toronto, Canada.
+I also earned my Master of Public Health at the Harvard School of Public Health.
+My clinical interests are in surgical oncology and vascular anomalies.

-Dr. Dasgupta is the current chair of the American Pediatric Surgical Association (APSA) Cancer Committee, Pediatric Surgical Oncology Research Collaborative, as well as the chair on the American Academy for Pediatrics (AAP).
-Delivery of Surgical Care Committee.
-She has a significant interest in Quality Improvement and is the American College of Surgery National Surgery Quality Improvement Program (NSQIP) Surgical Champion.
-She is the surgical director of the Vascular Anomalies Clinic, as well as surgical director of Quality Improvement for Pediatric Surgery.
+I am currently the chair of the American Pediatric Surgical Association (APSA) Cancer Committee, the Pediatric Surgical Oncology Research Collaborative, and the Delivery of Surgical Care Committee at the American Academy of Pediatrics (AAP).
+I have a significant interest in Quality Improvement and serve as the American College of Surgery National Surgery Quality Improvement Program (NSQIP) Surgical Champion.
+Additionally, I am the surgical director of the Vascular Anomalies Clinic and the surgical director of Quality Improvement for Pediatric Surgery.

 MD: University of Toronto, Toronto Canada, 1996.